visgl/loaders.gl/docs/api-reference/polyfills/README.md

 `TextEncoder` and `TextDecoder` polyfills are provided to ensure these APIs are always available.
 In modern browsers these will evaluate to the built-in objects of the same name, however under Node.js polyfills are transparently installed.

-Note: The polyfill only guarantees UTF8 support.
+Note: The provided polyfills only guarantee UTF8 support.

 ## Remarks

+- Applications should only install this module if they need to run under older environments.
+While the polyfills are only installed at runtime if the platform does not already support them, importing this module will increase the application's bundle size.
 - Refer to browser documentation for the usage of these classes, e.g. MDN.
-- In the browser, overhead of using these imports is very low, as they refer to built-in classes.
+- In the browser, overhead of using these imports is very low, as most polyfills are only bundled under Node.js.
-- If working under older browsers, e.g. IE11, you may need to install your own TextEncoder/TextDecoder polyfills before loading this library (to be confirmed...)
+- If working under older browsers, e.g. IE11, you may need to install your own TextEncoder/TextDecoder polyfills before loading this library

-## Remarks
+## Attribution

-Note: Applications should only install this module if they need to run under older environments.
-While the polyfills are only installed at runtime if the platform does not already support them, importing this module will increase the application's bundle size.
+The `Header` polyfill (for Node.js `fetch`) is a fork of the implementation in https://github.com/github/fetch (MIT license).